that includes YOU. After all, you're here, reading a website on how to

 What can the average man do

-to stop this happening and last longer in bed, really?
+to stop this happening and manifest a better sexual experience and so last longer in bed, really?

 Check out this revealing audio interview with Lloyd Lester,

 sex therapist, men's counselor and sex guru.
 In this juicy

 interview, Lloyd tells you how and why millions of men experience

 really can cure it!

 and lies that Lloyd blows out of the water when he talks about how